gitter-badger/tinysystemd/README.md

 #### man 7 tinysystemd

-**Please, note that tinysystemd is still under heavy testing and may break your boot** **Warning: tinysystemd is now moving to v220.
-Please use the latest stable version.**
+**Please, note that tinysystemd is still under heavy testing and may break your boot**

 Installing
 ----------